jeanNyil/fis-amq-producer/README.md

 You can also use the openshift [web console](https://docs.openshift.com/enterprise/3.1/getting_started/developers/developers_console.html#tutorial-video) to manage the running pods, and view logs and much more.

-### Integration Testing

-The example includes a [fabric8 arquillian](https://github.com/fabric8io/fabric8/tree/v2.2.170.redhat/components/fabric8-arquillian) OpenShift Integration Test.
-Once the container image has been built and deployed in OpenShift, the integration test can be run with:

-    mvn test -Dtest=*KT

-The test is disabled by default and has to be enabled using `-Dtest`.
-Open Source Community documentation at [Integration Testing](https://fabric8.io/guide/testing.html) and [Fabric8 Arquillian Extension](https://fabric8.io/guide/arquillian.html) provide more information on writing full fledged black box integration tests for OpenShift.

 ### Testing the application